 - Use a goal-based approach with visual tools including dashboards and personal finance apps.
 (We, of course, recommend the NewRetirement Planner.
 It is easy to get started and work on your plan over time.)

-- Create more personalized communications that are engaging and target specific actions.
+- Adopt financial planning as a daily, monthly, or quarterly habit.
 (Again, NewRetirement can help you with reminders to stay on track.)

 - Encourage family discussions about money, boosting confidence and positively impacting relationships.
 (Explore 8 topics to tackle if you want to survive retirement with your spouse.)